-Malec forever: How this queer storyline became the battle cry for ‘Shadowhunters’ fans
+#Malec: How a queer storyline became the battle cry for the Shadowfam

-As the Shadowhunters cast & crew wrapped the third (and potentially final) season of the cancelled young adult show, one sentiment continued to echo through the trending ranks of social media: Malec forever.
+As the Shadowhunters cast & crew said farewell to the show (for now) and S3B drew to a close, one sentiment continued to echo through the trending ranks of social media: Malec forever.

 In a heartfelt video message to fans, Harry Shum Jr. (the wonder behind sassy immortal warlock Magnus Bane) and Matthew Daddario (the dreamboat behind shadowhunter Alec Lightwood) shared their gratitude for fans’ continued support of the good ship Malec and of the show itself.